vlccek/knn-project/readme.md

 *Advanced course on BUT FIT about NN and ML.*

 This repository provides a comprehensive pipeline for creating datasets, training Document Understanding Transformer (Donut) models, and deploying them for inference.
-The project is organized into several key directories, each addressing a distinct aspect of the Donut workflow.
+The project is organized into several key directories, each addressing a distinct aspect of the Donut workflow and the LayoutLMv3 implementation with same approach.

 ## Directory Structure